Russia's war spurs corporate exodus, exposes business risks

 Investors were drawn to Russia in search of lucrative profits they thought were worth the geopolitical risks.
-That calculation has changed after Russian President Vladimir Putin launched war in Europe, triggering a wave of global sanctions and export restrictions that have thrown its economy into turmoil and disrupted the operations of multinational corporations there.
+That calculation has changed after Russia's war triggered a wave of global sanctions and export restrictions that have thrown its economy into turmoil and disrupted the operations of multinational corporations there.

 “You basically have Russia becoming a commercial pariah,” said economist Mary Lovely, a senior fellow at the Peterson Institute for International Economics in Washington.
 “Pretty much no company, no multinational, wants to be caught on the wrong side of U.S. and Western sanctions.”